 The cost of the credit protection plan will depend on your card balance.
 If you use the coverage, you won't be able to use your account.

 Credit One Bank got the worst marks among 11 national credit card companies ranked in J.D.
-Power’s 2020 customer satisfaction survey.
-The market researcher looked at factors like terms, benefits, rewards, communication, and interaction, assessing the responses of more than 29,000 card customers.
+Power’s 2021 customer satisfaction survey.
+The market researcher looked at factors like terms, benefits, rewards, communication, and interaction, assessing the responses of nearly 28,000 card customers.

 On the plus side, you can manage your account online and through the Credit One Bank mobile app.
 You’ll have free access to your Experian credit score and a monthly summary of your credit report to help you keep tabs on your overall credit health.